 Your Sales Funnel Feels the Need for Speed

 Maneuvering a high performance fighter jet requires finesse at both high and low speeds.
-While stalls and uncontrolled flight situations sometimes occur during training dogfights, pilots learn quickly that such slowdowns usually result in the competitor gaining a critical if not lethal advantage.
+Stalls and uncontrolled flight situations sometimes occur during training dogfights, and pilots learn quickly that such slowdowns usually result in the competitor gaining a lethal advantage.

 As a senior business manager responsible for revenue growth, you know that stalled opportunities in your sales pipeline are equally concerning.
 Steady funnel velocity is critical, and recognizing the signs of stalled or dead-end opportunities is essential to keeping your pipeline real.

-A pipeline full of stalled opportunities is an inaccurate pipeline, and an inaccurate pipeline leads to erroneous forecasts.
-Here are a few tips for keeping the pipeline moving, and being real about stalled or dead opportunities:
+A pipeline full of stalled opportunities is an inaccurate pipeline, and an inaccurate pipeline leads to erroneous forecasts and the misdiagnosis of problems.
+Here are a few tips for keeping the pipeline moving, and being honest about stalled or dead opportunities: